dsc-courses/dsc10-2021-fa/syllabus.md

 There are three discussion sections, two of which will be taught in person while the third will be taught remotely.
 - A01: Monday 3-4PM, Ridge Walk Academic Complex 0121
 - B01: Monday 4-5PM, Ridge Walk Academic Complex 0121
-- C01: Tuesday 5-6PM, Remote via Zoom
+- C01: Tuesday 5-6PM, Remote via Zoom (see Canvas for Zoom link)

 You can attend any discussion section, not just the one you're enrolled in.